CloudLabsAI-Azure/Data-postgres-openai/Instructions/Labs/Lab-Intro.md

 ## Let's Get Started with Azure Portal

-1. On your virtual machine, click on any resources of your choice, and open [Azure Portal](portal.azure.com):
+1. On your virtual machine, click on any resources of your choice, and open Azure Portal using https://portal.azure.com.

     ![Launch Azure Portal](media/googlechrome.png)